Legal Information

 Regarding the material published at Simplicity AB´s website, the following applies:

-No information published on the website should be perceived as a recommendation to sell or buy fund units.
-Simplicity does not provide advice investments.
-Making investments decisions always involves risk taking, and each such decision is taken independently by the customer on his own responsibility.
-The information on the website is not intended to be used instead of the professional advice that the individual customer may need.
+No information published on the website should be interpreted as a recommendation to buy or sell fund units.
+Making investment decisions always involves risk, and each decision is made independently by the customer at their own responsibility.
+The information on the website is not intended to replace professional advice that an individual customer may require.

-Although Simplicity makes utmost efforts to obtain information from sources that Simplicity perceive as reliable, Simplicity cannot guarantee that the information available on the website is accurate, reliable nor complete.
+Although Simplicity makes every effort to obtain information from sources it considers reliable, Simplicity cannot guarantee that the information available on the website is accurate, reliable, or complete.

-All information, services and offers on the website is intended solely for individuals and companies with legal residence in Sweden, Norway and Luxembourg.
-No material on this website is thus directed towards individuals or companies with legal residency in USA, Canada, Japan, Australia or any other country where the publishing or accessibility of the material found on the website is prohibited or the permissibility is limited in any way.
+All information, services, and offers on the website are intended solely for individuals and companies with legal residence in Sweden, Norway, Luxembourg, Spain and Portugal.
+No material on this website is directed toward individuals or companies with legal residence in the USA, Canada, Japan, Australia, or any other country where publishing or accessing the material on the website is prohibited or restricted in any way.

-Swedish law applies to information provided on this website and on agreements reached online at simplicity.se, and any disputes relating thereto shall ultimately be settled in Swedish court.
+Swedish law applies to information provided on this website and to agreements concluded online at simplicity.se, and any disputes shall ultimately be settled in a Swedish court.

 Complaints